 I'm afraid that such opposition demonstrates a lack of foresight on the issues involved.
-Restoring full deductibility initially may result in significant losses, as feared, but what are the ramifications for the future if it is not?
+Restoring full deductibility initially may result in significant losses, as hestoring full deductionity initially may result in significant losses, as feared, but what are the ramifications for the future if it is not?
 What is going to happen when the once prosperous "baby boomer" generation retires and finds itself below the poverty level?
 When it finds that many of the companies that employed it over the years are bankrupt or out of business and pension assets are gone with the wind?
 When Social Security is stretched to the limit?
 When it has no nest egg to fall back on for medical expenses, or even living expenses?